Eziknmad/holbertonschool-shell/basics/README.md

 10- The 9-firstdirdeletion delete the directory my_first_directory that is in the /tmp directory.

 11- The 10-back scripts write a script that changes the working directory to the previous one.

+12- The 11-lists long list and hidden files of the current, parent and boot directory.